Armoured fighting vehicle: Air defence vehicles

 An anti-aircraft vehicle, also known as a self-propelled anti-aircraft gun (SPAAG) or self-propelled air defense system (SPAD), is a mobile vehicle with a dedicated anti-aircraft capability.

 Specific weapon systems used include machine guns, anti-aircraft autocannons, larger anti-air guns, or surface-to-air-missiles, and some mount both guns and longer-ranged missiles (e.g. the Pantsir-S1).
 Platforms used include both trucks and heavier combat vehicles such as armored personnel carriers and tanks, which add protection from aircraft, artillery, and small arms fire for front line deployment.

 Anti-aircraft guns are usually mounted in a quickly-traversing turret with a high rate of elevation, for tracking fast-moving aircraft.
 They are often in dual or quadruple mounts, allowing a high rate of fire.
 In addition, most anti-aircraft guns can be used in a direct-fire role against surface targets to great effect.
 In the early 21st century, missiles (generally mounted on similar turrets) largely supplanted anti-aircraft guns, though guns have recently shown revived utility against slow, low-flying drones.

-Artillery tractor

-An artillery tractor, also referred to as a gun tractor, is a specialized heavy-duty form of tractor unit used to tow artillery pieces of varying weights and calibres.
-It may be wheeled, tracked, or half-tracked.

-There are two main types of artillery tractors, depending on the type of traction: wheeled and tracked.

-Wheeled tractors are usually variations of lorries adapted for military service.

-Tracked tractors run on continuous track; in some cases are built on a modified tank chassis with the superstructure replaced with a compartment for the gun crew or ammunition.

-In addition, half-track tractors were used in the interwar period and in World War II, especially by the Wehrmacht.
-This type of tractor was mostly discontinued postwar.